Sciatic nerve pain

 - Risk Factors

 The sciatic nerve is the longest and widest nerve in the body.
-Beginning in the spinal column in the lower back and ending in the feet, this vital nerve is responsible for affecting many of the muscle groups in the lower body.
+Beginning in the spinal column in the lower back and ending in the feet, this vital nerve pathway is responsible for affecting many of the muscle groups in the lower body.
 When the sciatic nerve becomes irritated or compressed, regular function of the nerve is interfered with, which can lead to the trademark symptoms of sciatica:

 - Muscle weakness